 Miller has been featured in a wide variety of magazines and websites including San Francisco Magazine, Alternative Medicine, Eating Well, 7X7, Salon.com, First for Women, Drweil.com, Gourmet.com, Self-Healing Magazine, and Women’s Health and Fitness.
-She has also made television and radio appearances on several health shows including Oprah and Friends radio with Dr. Mehmet Oz.
+Her second book, Farmacology: What Innovative Family Farming Can Teach Us About Health and Healing (William Morrow), offers a groundbreaking look at sustainable agriculture, going beyond the simple concept of "food as medicine" and revealing the surprising ways that the ecology of our body and the ecology of our farms are intimately linked.
+Miller has also made television and radio appearances on several health shows including Oprah and Friends radio with Dr. Mehmet Oz.
 She is a nationally recognized speaker on nutrition and health and regularly gives talks and seminars both to medical and non-medical audiences.
 She was one of the keynote speakers at the 2007 San Francisco Integrative Medicine Forum, the 2008 University of Arizona International Nutrition Conference, and she was a guest lecturer at Japan’s prestigious training program at Chubu hospital.

 Miller believes that her most valuable work as a physician occurs when she helps patients to discover and maintain an optimal diet and lifestyle.
 She is an Associate Professor at the University of California San Francisco where she teaches nutrition and integrative medicine.
 In addition to her clinical work, Miller has dedicated herself to studying, teaching and writing about the healing effects of traditional diets from around the world.
 Her love for indigenous food can be traced back to a childhood spent living in remote parts of the world with Peace Corps parents.
 Later, as a community health worker and then as a physician she took assignments in Asia, Latin America, and Sub-Saharan Africa.
 In each place she collected recipes and developed her interest in the health effects of local foods.